 Tala and Branch, other top players in the mobile digital lending market, offer interest rates of 12.7 percent and 7.6 percent respectively for loans borrowed over one month.
 The Tala loan equates to 153 percent over a year.

 Here are the most expensive mobile lenders in Kenya, with higher rates compared to that set by CBK;

 Top 5 most expensive mobile loans in Kenya:

-- Pesa na pesa– Pesa na Pesa is an innovative mobile phone-based borrowing and lending product developed by AVL Capital ltd charging an interest rate 43.4 percent.
+- Pesa na pesa – Pesa na Pesa is an innovative mobile phone-based borrowing and lending product developed by AVL Capital Ltd charging an interest rate of 43.4 percent.

 More comparison to digital lenders in Kenya

 It’s amazing just how many of us simply borrow through our mobile phones without keeping an eye on the interest rate charged on the loan.
 Well, you will be surprised, by just how much you pay.
 Say for example you borrow 2000 shillings from a mobile lender for 21 days.
 How much interest would you be charged?
 You will be amazed at just how different the interest rates are.
 Look below:

 Okolea 260 ` 2260